Selecting Informative Contexts Improves Language Model Finetuning: Results

 A main assumption of IGF is that it is possible to approximate $IG(X)$.
 If $IG(X)$ is not approximable, then the secondary learner could not effectively filter out uninformative contexts and therefore would be useless.
 In order to support this assumption, we will first show that a given example is worth learning from even if it only possesses the correct low-level features of informative contexts, such as the correct unigram frequency distribution.
 We performed an experiment in which we fine-tuned a language model on either (1) real example sequences from a corpus, (2) artificial sequences that were constructed by independently sampling each token from the frequency distribution of the corpus, and (3) sequences constructed by uniformly sampling tokens from the set of all possible tokens.
 We then measured the change in loss on a separate portion of the corpus.
 Figure \ref{dtfig} shows the results of this experiment.
 The average reduction in loss for examples constructed using the unigram frequency distribution is significantly better than random and roughly 70\% as good as using real examples from the corpus.
 Thus, a significant fraction of the benefit of training on real contexts can be estimated by merely knowing the unigram frequency distribution from which those contexts were derived, which is easily estimable without knowing the particular parameterization of the language model itself.
 Therefore, it makes sense that IGF can inexpensively estimate whether a given context generalizes well to the target corpus.

 The secondary learner only bases its estimates on the update to loss after the first backpropogation step.
 We might question whether early improvement translates to long-term improvement over the course of fine-tuning.
 If it did not, then the estimates that the secondary learner produces would eventually disappear as fine-tuning continued. \citet{dodge2020finetuning} observed that the quality of a fine-tuning run could usually be established by looking at the trajectory of the loss curve very early during training.
 In order to explain why these early estimates are sufficient for sample filtration, we attempted to determine whether training on good contexts early is an important element of the variability in data order between fine-tuning runs.
 Figure \ref{corr1} compares \textit{test perplexity} after training from a randomly sampled first batch against the test perplexity after many randomly sampled batches.
 Good early batches improve the probability of converging to an ideal final value.
-The correlation between the test perplexity after a single batch and the test perplexity after 50 batches, which is near convergence for most runs, is significantly high ($r=0.28$).
+The correlation between the test perplexity after a single batch and the test perplexity after 50 batches, which is near convergence for most runs, is statistically significant ($r=0.28$).
+While this value appears somewhat low, it is significant and therefore can be exploited for improvements in performance.

 Taken together, the pair of observations that \textit{(1)} early data quality is important, and \textit{(2)} that the quality of a context can be summarized by its low-level statistics serves to motivate our understanding of why IGF is effective.
 Specifically, if we can carefully ensure that early batches are good, as IGF does, then we will likely end up with a superior model after convergence.